swiftomkar/seneca-fast26-pytorch/AEC_readme.md

 ImageNet-22k (~1.3TB) : This is the full ImageNet dataset with 21841 classes downloadable from the ImageNet website [here](https://image-net.org/download-images.php).

-For the purposes of validating the functionality of Seneca, you can download the smallest dataset which is the ImageNet-1K dataset.
+For the purposes of validating the functionality of Seneca, you can download and extract the smallest dataset which is the ~146GB ImageNet-1K dataset.

 ```
 https://image-net.org/challenges/LSVRC/2012/2012-downloads.php